OrionStarGIT/EnglishDoc/content/docs/kyma/master/jiedai-server-api/docs/01-Basic and Authentication.md

 </div>

++ Note: agency_id or corpid must choose one to send.

 ### 2.2	Global public response packet

 The responses of all interfaces are json strings (except for the interface of the download file class).
 The parameters contained in json are as follows: